Development of a rational route for vehicles. Calculation of logistics costs for transport

 • efficient use of vehicles;

-• fulfillment of transportation plans and schedules;
+• implementation of transportation plans and schedules;

-• responsiveness to changing road conditions.
+• efficiency in responding to changing road conditions.

-Table 1 - Routing level on Russian railways
+Table 1 - Routing level on Russian Railways

 Figure 1 - Classification of sending routes